-1. The Great British Bake-Off - Tuesday at 8pm on Channel 4
+1. The Undateables - Monday at 9pm on Channel 4

-On-demand viewers can now download and keep the latest in this stylish car chase movie through their TalkTalk TV boxes or online via the TalkTalk TV Store.
-Watch out for Gru and those naught little Minions!
+On-demand viewers can now download and watch this stylish retelling of the Arthurian legend from Guy Ritchie through their TalkTalk TV boxes or online via the TalkTalk TV Store.

 TalkTalk now offers its best-ever TV experience with up to 80 Freeview channels, the best on-demand players and a 7-day catch up service.
 On top of this there's the added flexibility of TV Boosts which allow you to add extra sports, movie or kids channels for a month at a time, whenever you want.
 Find out more here.